neel2094/Predicting_Energy_Consumption/README.md

-⚡ Energy Consumption Forecasting
+## Predicting Energy Consumption

-📌 Overview :
-This project predicts hourly electricity consumption using historical load data and machine learning models.
-The workflow includes data preprocessing, feature engineering, model training, evaluation, and insights for energy demand planning.
+This project focuses on forecasting hourly electricity consumption using historical load data and machine learning techniques.
+The dataset was first cleaned and aligned to consistent hourly intervals, with missing values handled through interpolation and outliers treated using the IQR method.
+To capture temporal patterns, features such as time-based variables, cyclical encodings, lag values, and rolling statistics were engineered.

-🎯 Objective :
-Analyze consumption patterns
-Forecast hourly electricity demand
-Compare multiple ML models

-🛠️ Approach :
-Cleaned and aligned hourly time-series data
-Created temporal, lag, and rolling features
-Trained Random Forest, XGBoost, and Linear Regression Tuned models using GridSearchCV

-📊 Results :
-Model	MAE	RMSE	R²
-Random Forest	70.31	96.70	0.9967
-XGBoost	62.47	84.83	0.9974
-Linear Regression	141.54	182.95	0.9881

-Best Model: XGBoost

-🔍 Key Insights:
-Strong daily and weekly demand patterns
-Lag features are the most important predictors Tree-based models perform best

-📦 Tech Stack :
-Python • Pandas • Scikit-learn • XGBoost • Matplotlib

-📌 Conclusion :
-Machine learning models, especially XGBoost, can accurately forecast electricity demand and support energy planning decisions.
+Multiple models, including Random Forest, XGBoost, and Linear Regression, were trained and evaluated.
+XGBoost achieved the best performance, demonstrating its effectiveness in capturing nonlinear relationships and seasonal demand patterns.
+The analysis revealed strong daily and weekly consumption cycles, with recent historical demand being the most influential predictor.

+Overall, this project illustrates an end-to-end machine learning workflow for time-series forecasting and highlights how predictive models can support energy planning and decision-making.